rureverek/Irrigation-controller-2020/Main controller.md

 -	Poor PCB antenna range
 -	No external antenna socket (in my specific model, there are models with the socket for external antennas on the market)
 -	The number of available GDPIO pins is greatly reduced since some of them have multiple functions such as I2C/PWM/Reset handling and using this board for more complex project can be inconvenient.
 However, it was enough for my project.

 I intent to place my controller circuit in basement while Local Network Router was placed on the first floor of building.
 I had to face problem with poor antenna.
+I erased the PCB antenna path and soldered the external antenna socket into it.
+In this way I managed to set my controller inside basement with quite good 60-70 dBm RSSI.